Raedin24/School/L400/Sem 2/DCIT 418/Intro to Network Security.md

 1. **Passwords** - Traditional authentication method.
 Uses secret credentials known only to authorized users
 2. **Multi-Factor Authentication (MFA)** - Requires multiple forms of authentication (eg passwords, biometrics etc)
 3. **Access Control Models** - Defines access permissions based on roles, attributes, or policies
-4. **Peer entity authentication** - Two entities are considered peers if they implement the same protocol in different systems.Provides corroboration of the identity of a peer entity in an
+4. **Peer entity authentication** - Two entities are considered peers if they implement the same protocol in different systems.Provides corroboration of the identity of a peer entity in an association
-5. **Data origin authentication** -
+5. **Data origin authentication** - Provides corroboration of the source of a data unit.
+Does not provide protection against duplication or modification of data units. eg. email

+## Firewalls and IDS
+**Firewalls** monitor and control incoming and outgoing traffic **Intrusion Detection Systems (IDS)** analyze network traffic for suspicious patterns or anomalies.